340:75-6-86. Changes in child's living arrangements

 (D) court orders or conditions set by the court related to the child's potential move, such as whether the child must appear at future court hearings; and

-(E) recommendations from the child's attorney, if any, related to the move.
+(E) recommendations from the child's attorney, when any, related to the move.

-(3) When the out-of-state move is approved by the district director, the CW specialist initiates an ICPC request for a foster home assessment per OAC 340:75-1-86.
+(3) When the out-of-state move is approved by the district director, the CW specialist initiates an Interstate Compact for Placement of Children request for a foster home assessment per OAC 340:75-1-86.